AlexeyKalina/code-completion-evaluation/README.md

   3. After generation and interpretation of actions tokens will be highlighted and provide information about completions by click.
 - Compare multiple evaluations.
   1. Evaluate quality on different algorithms/strategies multiple times.
-  2. Change title of evaluation (results will group by this name in HTML-report) in `<outputDir>/data/config.json`.
+  2. Change `evaluationTitle` in `config.json` in corresponding workspaces.
+Results will group by this field in HTML-report.
-  3. Select multiple `config.json` from different evaluations.
+  3. Select these workspaces.
   4. Right click and select `Generate Report By Selected Evaluations`.
   5. After report building you will be asked to open it in the browser.